anoosha-tariq/Anoosha-Portfolio-2025/index.md

 <p class="company-description">Ittefaq Group, a leader in the construction and steel industries has annual revenue of $100+ million with 1000+ employees.
 The company's commitment to quality and innovation has solidified its reputation as a key player in construction sector.</p>

 **Responsibilities**
 * Negotiated and managed vendor contracts with strategic sourcing methods, securing cost-effective procurement of IT resources, which led to a 20% budget saving.

-This involved conducting market research, leveraging bulk purchasing, and fostering long-term partnerships to ensure competitive pricing and quality service delivery.
+* This involved conducting market research, leveraging bulk purchasing, and fostering long-term partnerships to ensure competitive pricing and quality service delivery.

-* Managed up-to-date financial records with 100% accuracy overseeing both payable and receivable accounts to ensure utmost data accuracy and compliance with financial regulations.
-This role a vital part in reducing financial reporting errors by 10%
+* Managed up-to-date financial records with 100% accuracy overseeing both payable and receivable accounts to ensure utmost data accuracy and compliance with financial regulations, reducing financial reporting errors by 10%.

 * Spearheaded initiatives to optimize payment workflows and operations using Moneris and Authorize.Net softwares, achieving an improvement of reduced operational costs by 10%.

 * Contributed to HR administration by streamlining workflow processes, leading to departmental efficiency.

-My support for various HR initiatives resulted in a 20% improvement in employee satisfaction
+*  My support for various HR initiatives resulted in a 20% improvement in employee satisfaction.

 **Seasonal Operation Team Leader @ Fossil Group (Mar 2023 - Sep 2023)**
 <p class="company-description">Fossil Group, Inc. operates in 140+ countries with 30,000+ distribution points, $1.4B+ revenue, 6,000+ employees, and leads global fashion with brands like Michael Kors, Diesel, BMW, and Emporio Armani.</p>

 **Responsibilities**
 * Customized Salesforce dashboards and reports, working closely with sales teams to understand their needs and providing them with tailored tools.

-This initiative led to a 12% increase in sales targets and improved client follow-up response times by 20%.
+* This initiative led to a 12% increase in sales targets and improved client follow-up response times by 20%.

 * Monitored and supervised the performance of over 25 employees, implementing performance management strategies that resulted in a 15% increase in productivity while fostering a supportive and collaborative work environment.